 The other ‘New Year’ holiday runs between 27 December and 2 January.
 The biggest problems are intoxication and speeding.
 Being distracted while on a mobile phone is also a fast-rising problem.

-Sort out your insurance documents
+DO sort out your insurance documents

 If you’re unlucky enough to have a road accident you might need hospital treatment.
 Your EHIC or GHIC card won’t cover you here.